CERN retention basin

 CERN is fully committed to environmental protection and transparent reporting.
 CERN's public environment reports set out reporting frameworks, setting and monitoring concrete goals for constant improvement.

-Discover CERN's biodiversity here.
+Discover CERN’s biodiversity by taking a virtual walk around the sites here.

 In Brief